 However, from an econometric modeling perspective, injecting this human institutional premium directly into the initial input variable ($R_i$) would conflate the task's textual risk profile with the organization's downstream risk mitigation strategy.
 The LLM generative ensemble, as a statistical construct operating outside the bounds of human jurisprudence and biological safety, provides an unadulterated baseline of theoretical danger probability.

-Crucially, the commercial resistance stemming from these severe liabilities is subsequently operationalized through the severe, non-linear constraints embedded specifically within the Tech-Risk mapping function (Equation 1).
-An algorithmic risk baseline of $R=4$ triggers a massive structural penalty by capping the Automation Index at $AI=0.3$, and an $R=5$ enforces an absolute veto barrier ($AI=0$).
-If we were to prematurely synthesize the human institutional premium into the raw AI probability assessment (inflating the $R_i$ input to appease accountability pressures), and then pass that hybridized score through the matrix's aggressive degradation filter, we would be mathematically penalizing the AI twice for the same risk.
-By strictly segregating the pure algorithmic probability (the input) from the human-designed institutional friction (the mapping formula), we maintain a rigorously distinct and theoretically defensible foundation for macroeconomic forecasting.
+The commercial resistance stemming from these liabilities is operationalized through the non-linear constraints embedded in the Tech-Risk mapping function (Equation 1).
+An algorithmic risk baseline of $R=4$ triggers a structural penalty that caps the Automation Index at $AI=0.3$; $R=5$ enforces an absolute veto ($AI=0$).
+If we were to fold the human institutional premium into the raw AI probability (inflating the $R_i$ input to absorb accountability pressures), and then pass that hybridized score through the matrix's aggressive degradation filter, we would penalize the AI twice for the same risk.
+By keeping the pure algorithmic probability (the input) separate from the human-designed institutional friction (the mapping formula), we maintain a clean and theoretically defensible foundation for macroeconomic forecasting.